gyevnarb/gyevnarb.github.io_/docs/index.markdown

 I often spend my free time learning languages.
 Currently, I speak five.
 In decreasing order of fluency these are: Hungarian, English, German, Japanese, and Russian.

 I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
 My favourite position to play is the setter.

-I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breathtaking photos while enduring harsh weather.
+I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.

-Occaisonally, I sit down to practise the piano.
+Occasionally, I sit down to practise the piano.
 At the moment, I am working through the first movement of Schubert's piano sonata in B-flat major (D 960).
 Currently, I am reading Dune by Frank Herbert.
 A list books I have read since keeping records is [here](https://www.goodreads.com/review/list/62432429).